mistersingh179/bw-dashboard/README.md

 ## Pending performance
 - will try to get ad spots when page doesn't have enough.
 - it doesn't know we don't have enough cause its page fault & not our service issue

+## Pending later things
+- refresh data - fetch data even if we have it like webpage html

 ## Notes on how services are working the background